pyrocko/pyrocko/doc/source/library/examples/catalog_search.rst

     duration: 5.4

-Search for an event in Geofon catalog
+Search for an event in GEOFON catalog
 --------------------------------------------------

-Search for an event name only in the `Geofon <http://geofon.gfz-potsdam.de>`_ catalog [#f2]_ using :meth:`~pyrocko.client.catalog.Geofon`, with a given magnitude range and timeframe.
+Search for an event name only in the `GEOFON <http://geofon.gfz-potsdam.de>`_ catalog [#f2]_ using :meth:`~pyrocko.client.catalog.Geofon`, with a given magnitude range and timeframe.